 Assistance to national jurisdictions

-With the completion of the ICTR’s mandate at the end of 2015, and the expected completion of the ICTY’s mandate at the end of 2017, further cases related to crimes committed in Rwanda and the former Yugoslavia are now being tried within national jurisdictions.
+With the completion of the ICTR’s mandate at the end of 2015, and the ICTY’s mandate at the end of 2017, further cases related to crimes committed in Rwanda and the former Yugoslavia are now being tried within national jurisdictions.
 Consequently, the number of requests for assistance from courts, prosecutors, and defence lawyers in relation to national investigations and prosecutions has been growing.

 The Mechanism facilitates requests by national authorities, or parties to national proceedings, for assistance in connection with domestic proceedings related to the national investigations and prosecutions of crimes committed in Rwanda and in the former Yugoslavia.
 The Mechanism responds to requests for assistance from national authorities and others by providing evidence, facilitating the collection of information, and offering other technical support at their request.